 - Provides staff with an email account for their professional use and makes clear personal email should be through a separate account; - Provides restricted email for pupils (with email content control); - Does not publish personal e-mail addresses of pupils or staff on the school website.
-We use anonymous or group e-mail addresses, for example admin@mpsplymouth.net / head@mpsplymouth.net / <a href="mailto:

-- Will contact the Police if one of our staff or pupils receives an e-mail that we consider is particularly disturbing or breaks the law; - Will ensure that email accounts are maintained and up to date; - Reports messages relating to or in support of illegal activities to the relevant authority and if necessary to the police; - Knows that spam, phishing and virus attachments can make e mails dangerous.
+We use anonymous or group e-mail addresses, for example admin@mpsplymouth.net / head@mpsplymouth.net/and class e-mail addresses (with one or more staff having access to an aliased/shared mailbox for a class) for communication with the wider public. - Will contact the Police if one of our staff or pupils receives an e-mail that we consider is particularly disturbing or breaks the law; - Will ensure that email accounts are maintained and up to date; - Reports messages relating to or in support of illegal activities to the relevant authority and if necessary to the police; - Knows that spam, phishing and virus attachments can make e mails dangerous.
 We use a number of SWGfL-provided technologies to help protect users and systems in the school, including desktop an anti-virus product, plus direct email filtering for viruses, Trojans, pornography, phishing and inappropriate language.